4v3ngR/pluto_tv_scraper/README.md

 edit the config.json file to provide an output directory for the m3u8 and xml file
 #### the client ID
 edit the config.json file and provide a new (unique) UUID
+#### the regional mapping
+edit the config.json file and provide a region key and a geo located IP address to automatically generate an m3u8 and xml file for that region

 ## Building
 npm install